-This Thai Chicken Salad is a healthy meal with satisfying crunch, energy-building protein, and topped with a tangy Thai Peanut Dressing.
+This Thai Chicken Salad is a copycat recipe of the CPK Thai Crunch Salad.
+It’s a healthy meal with satisfying crunch, energy-building protein, and topped with a tangy Thai Peanut Dressing.
 You’ll love it!

 It’s cold, wet, and grey right now in the Pacific Northwest.
 And no, I promise, it is NOT always like that here, despite what you may have heard!

 Yesterday, the rain was like a rhythmic lullaby.
 I felt like napping by the fireplace all day.
 I was exhausted and sleepy – so much so that I actually contemplated skipping my Spartan class last night.
 I’m so glad I didn’t!
 It was an AMAZING class full of fun new exercises, and incredible energy.
 Getting the supportive high fives and cheering on from others in the class is such a great energy builder.

 But exercise is, of course, only part of the feel-good equation.
 Smart nutrition and eating right are the main drivers of good health, and are especially important during times like these where I feel like my whole body is dragging and my brain is foggy.